-Staverous – Masters degree Graduate from Wilfred Laurier University, a professional school teacher for primary, elementary and high schools.
-A program and enrichment coordinator.
+Stavros Leou – Program and enrichment coordinator.
+Masters degree graduate from Wilfred Laurier University.
+A professional school teacher for primary, elementary and high schools.
+Recognized by the Ontario Certified Teachers Association.
+6 years experience.

-Stephanie Weaver – Masters degree graduate from University of British Columbia, a program and enrichment coordinator.
+Stephanie Weaver – Program and enrichment coordinator.
+Masters degree graduate from University of British Columbia.

 What are the pick up and drop off times?